Introduction to the Subject & Team

-Firstly, there are three specific English ‘A’ Levels available (English Language, English Literature and English Language and Literature), which seek to extend and develop the appreciation of language developed at GCSE.
-However, ‘A’ Levels such as Film Studies and Media Studies incorporate similar skills to those used in English but through the analysis of more ‘visual’ texts.
-Many students who enjoy GCSE English go on to study these ‘A’ Levels.
+Firstly, there are two specific English A Levels available (English Language and English Literature ), which seek to extend and develop the appreciation of language developed at GCSE.
+A Levels such as Film Studies and Media Studies also incorporate similar skills to those used in English, but through the analysis of more ‘visual’ texts.
+Many students who enjoy GCSE English go on to study these A Levels.

 Beyond school and college life, the opportunities with English are boundless.
 There are a whole range of degree level courses from English itself to Creative Writing, Journalism and Communication Studies (to name just a few), as well as courses that focus on specific aspects of English.

 There are probably few careers where confident use of English is not essential and whilst journalism, teaching and writing are probably the most obvious examples of careers using English, the list is endless.
 Speechwriting, news presenting, marketing, careers in film and theatre, researcher, reporter.
 Any job where you need to be clear, concise and imaginative in your communication will be easier with good English skills.